Evannessa/Wiki-Public/_notes/Campaign Data/events/Life on Starshead Island.md

 [[Starshead Island]] existed on two separate dimensions, or planes.

-And the reason the lost lake
+And the reason [[the Lost Lake]]'s ecosystem seemed strangely isolated for that of a cove seemingly connected to the ocean, was that if you put both crescent-shaped versions of the island together, they formed a perfect halo of land encircling the mystic lake.

 ## Lourenco's Dreams